Mobile Supply Chain

 What is an Inventory Control System?

-Which Industries Use Inventory Systems?
+Industries That Use Inventory Systems

 Why Use Barcodes in a Warehouse?